james-stevens/handshake-gateway/README.md

 The DoH service follows the [Google JSON/DNS/API](https://developers.google.com/speed/public-dns/docs/doh/json) spec.

-The Certificate is issued by a priate authority for the name `wwwhns.regserv.net`, which resolve to `127.0.0.1`.
+The Certificate is issued by a private certificate authority for the name `wwwhns.regserv.net`, which resolve to `127.0.0.1`.
 The file `myCA.pem` is the public certificate for that authority.
 If you wish to use your own certificate, replace the file `/opt/pems/certket.pem` with a PEM of both the certificate & private key.